cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ## Usage Guidelines

+### Key And Nonce Selection

 All AEGIS variants MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

-If tag verification fails, the unverified plaintext and the computed message authentication tag MUST NOT be released.
-As shown in {{VV18}}, even a partial leak of the plaintext without verification would facilitate chosen ciphertext attacks.

 Every key MUST be randomly chosen from a uniform distribution.